Bucksbaum Early Entrance Academy

 lab, library, commons lounge, classrooms, and study rooms.
 Second-year students may live in any university residence hall.

-- During their first year, students have individual biweekly meetings with a Belin-Blank
+- During their first year, students have individual weekly meetings with a Belin-Blank

 Center graduate assistant to discuss any issues or questions they have as they begin

 - The staff of the Belin-Blank Center provide advocacy for our students across campus.

 This advocacy continues throughout their time on campus.
 Advocacy comes in many

 forms from the B-BC, including letters of recommendation and connections to other

 - The Belin-Blank Center staff plan field trips, cultural and social events throughout the year.

 These events, which include theatre productions, dinner salons with university and Iowa city community members, and our annual graduation luncheon, provide opportunities for students